Dorothy Counts: Harry P. Harding High School

 After entering the building, she went into the auditorium to sit with her class.
 She was met with the same harassment that occurred outside the school building, constantly hearing racial slurs shouted to her.
 She said that no adults assisted or protected her during this time.
 She mentioned after going to her homeroom to receive her books and schedule she was ignored.
-After the school day around noon, her parents asked if she wanted to continue going to Harry Harding High School, and Counts-Scoggins said that she wanted to go back because she hoped after the students got to know her her time there would improve.
+After the school day around noon, her parents asked if she wanted to continue going to Harry P. Harding High School, and Counts-Scoggins said that she wanted to go back because she hoped after the students got to know her her time there would improve.

 Counts-Scoggins fell ill the following day.
 With a fever and aching throat, she stayed home from school that Friday, but returned on Monday.
-After returning to school, there wasn't a crowd present outside the school.
-However students and faculty were shocked at her return and proceeded to harass the fifteen-year-old girl.
+After returning to school, there was no crowd present outside the school.
+However, students and faculty were shocked at her return and proceeded to harass the fifteen-year-old girl.
 While in class she was placed at the back of the classroom, and was ignored by her teacher.
 On Tuesday, during lunch a group of boys circled her and spat in her food.
 She proceeded to go outside and met another new student who was part of her homeroom class who talked to Counts-Scoggins about being new to Charlotte and the school.
 When Counts-Scoggins returned home she told her parents that she felt better that she made a friend, and had someone to talk to.
 After her experience during her lunch period, Counts-Scoggins encouraged her parents to pick her up during her lunch period so that she could eat.